 Coldloc-LA Side Effects

 Note: This document contains side effect information about guaifenesin / phenylpropanolamine.
-Some of the dosage forms listed on this page may not apply to the brand name Coldloc-LA.
+Some dosage forms listed on this page may not apply to the brand name Coldloc-LA.

 Phenylpropanolamine causes vasoconstriction which usually does not result in blood pressure elevations in healthy adults given normally prescribed dosages.
 However, phenylpropanolamine administration may be problematic for patients with preexisting hypertension and those receiving higher dosages.
 In general, 75-mg of sustained-release phenylpropanolamine will not produce a significant increase in blood pressure in normotensive patients, but 150-mg of sustained-release phenylpropanolamine can.